TIBHannover/oersi-setup/CONTRIBUTING.md

 # Contributing

-If you contribute to the OER search index repositories, please ensure that you comply with the coding conventions, definition of done and the workflow for submitting merge requests.
+If you contribute to the OER search index repositories, please ensure that you comply with the license, coding conventions, definition of done and the workflow for submitting merge requests.

+## Workflow for external contributers

+* If you'd like to contribute, start by searching through the issues and merge requests to see whether someone else has raised a similar idea or question.
+* If you don't see your idea listed, do one of the following:
+     * If your contribution is minor, such as a typo fix, open a merge request.
+     * Otherwise open an issue first.
+That way, other people can weigh in on the discussion before you do any work.
+* Fork the project into your personal namespace (or group).
+* Create a feature branch in your fork from develop (don't work off develop or master).
+* Write tests, code and documentations that satisfy coding conventions.
+* Submit a merge request to the develop branch in the original GitLab project.

 ## Coding conventions